eskildsen/time-analysis-of-nist-candidates-automated-pipeline/README.md

 * Clean up in repository and restructure files
 * Examples
 * Generalize pipeline to work on other stuff than lightweight crypto submissions
+* User provided makefile for custom compile options (for .o files)
+* Settings for compiler version